Berden.org Email login http://webmail.berden.org.uk/imp/login.php

 BERDEN VILLAGE GREEN DEFIBRILLATOR

-Under no circumstances should a patient be left on their own whilst somebody is collecting this unit – get a neighbour to help – and CPR should be started as soon as possible and before the defibrillator arrives on the scene.
+Under no circumstances should a patient be left on their own whilst somebody is collecting the unit – get a neighbour to help – and CPR should be started as soon as possible and before the defibrillator arrives on the scene.
 The ambulance telephone operator will also give advice and help on how best to deal with the situation.

 |Manuden||Carters Hill||Fortnightly||Saturday||09:00 – 10:00|